oceanicsdotio/oceanics.io/README.md

 The site is hosted on Netlify.
 The build process is setup in `netlify.toml` and `makefile`.

 We use `yarn` to manage code.
 The environment configuration lives in `.yarnrc.yml`, and version controlled plugins in `.yarn`.
 Shared dependencies are defined in `package.json`.
+Yarn itself can be updated with `yarn set version stable`.

 The `app` directory contains our NextJS web page.
 Client interaction is through React Hooks and browser APIs.